Getting back on the water

 UKSA Covid-19 Protective Measures Statement

 UKSA will not tolerate students or staff who fail to adhere to the Academy’s Social Distancing rules and do not keep within their assigned Bubble.
 It is everyone’s responsibility to stay alert to this life-threatening infection.
-Everyone is responsible for taking safety measures, following government isolation guidelines immediately if you develop COVID-19 symptoms, or are notified by NHS that you have been in contact with someone who has COVID-19.
-Failure to behave appropriately or to not report the need for COVID-19 isolation to UKSA may result in being expelled from the Academy.
+Everyone is responsible for taking safety measures including following government guidelines immediately if you develop COVID-19 symptoms.
+Failure to behave appropriately or to not report COVID-19 to UKSA may result in being expelled from the Academy.
 You are putting at risk yourself, UKSA staff and students by not adhering to these rules.

 24hrs prior to your arrival you will receive a telephone call from UKSA to ascertain if you have symptoms of coronavirus or have been contacted by NHS Track and Trace.
 At the discretion of UKSA, persons may be refused entry onto the course.